What Is a Sales Development Representative?

 The best ways to target prospects and leads are by using sales tools such as LinkedIn SalesNav.

 The most effective way for SDRs to make their meeting quota is through a process called lead nurturing.
-Between touchpoints with leads, SDRs do various things like sending them an email or a LinkedIn message to keep in touch with them.
+SDRs do various sales touches between touchpoints with leads, like sending them an email or a LinkedIn message to keep in touch with them.

 While gathering prospects - aka "prospecting" - is an important part of the role, the best SDRs are those who also nurture their prospects.
-Many SDRs attribute most of their meetings to prospects who responded to their fifth touch, not their first.
+Many SDRs attribute most of their meetings to prospects who responded to their follow-ups, on the fifth touch, for example, not their first.

-The goal of the meeting is to see if the prospect should become a lead or not.
+The goal of the discovery or product demo is to see if the prospect should become a lead or not.
 If not, your next step would be to pass on them and keep looking for more prospects who are ready to buy.

-Companies have SDRs that send email campaigns, also known as email sequences.
-Email campaigns are a series of sales emails sent to prospects.
+Companies have SDRs that send email campaigns, also known as email sequences, which are a series of cold emails sent to prospects.
 The emails and subject lines should be catchy and communicate the product's value proposition.

 Sales development representatives that cold-call have scripts that they read from to make a sales pitch.
 The most effective scripts include openers, questions to gauge interest in the product or service but also a way of asking for commitment.